soaljack/EarnLLM/README.md

 - **Bring Your Own Model (BYOM)**: Integrate and offer access to your own hosted models alongside standard ones like GPT-4.
 - **Extensible**: Built with a modular architecture using Node.js, Express, and Sequelize.

+## Project Status

+**Stable**.
+The core architecture has been refactored for stability and scalability.
+The integration test suite is robust and all database models are now managed by Sequelize migrations, ensuring a reliable and reproducible setup.

 ## Getting Started

 This project is designed for developers who want to run their own LLM monetization service.
-For detailed instructions on how to set up your local development environment, clone the repository, and seed your database, please see our comprehensive developer's guide:
+For detailed instructions on how to set up your local development environment, clone the repository, and run the database migrations, please see our comprehensive developer's guide:

 **[➡️ Developer's Guide](./docs/DEVELOPMENT.md)**

 ## Tech Stack

 - **Backend**: Node.js, Express.js
-- **Database**: PostgreSQL with Sequelize ORM
+- **Database**: PostgreSQL with Sequelize ORM and a full migration suite.
-- **Rate Limiting**: Redis
+- **Rate Limiting**: Redis (with in-memory fallback for development).
-- **Testing**: Jest
+- **Testing**: Jest, with a stable integration test suite running against a real test database.
-- **Authentication**: Custom API Key strategy
+- **Authentication**: JWT for user sessions and a custom API Key strategy for service access.

 ## Contributing